Dales High Way: Route

 Settle, Horton-in-Ribblesdale, Ribblehead, Dent (some 5 miles (8 km) from and 400 ft above the village of that name), Garsdale (for Sedbergh), Kirkby Stephen and Appleby.

 History

 The path was conceived by husband and wife Tony and Chris Grogan in 2007, as a high-level alternative to the established Dales Way which runs from Ilkley to Windermere largely along Wharfedale and other valleys.
-They published two books, a Route Guide (2008) and a Companion (2009).
+They published two books, A Dales High Way: Route Guide (2008; 3rd rev ed 2020: ISBN 978-1911321064) and A Dales High Way: Companion (2009; 2nd ed, 2018: ISBN 978-1911321002).

 Waymarking

 The path's waymark is a circular blue and purple symbol bearing the name and web address of the path.
 Waymarking began in June 2012 after extensive negotiations with the four local authorities through whose areas the path passes (Bradford, North Yorkshire, the Yorkshire Dales National Park and Cumbria), and was completed in 2013.
 Waymarks are placed where the route leaves metalled roads and at key junctions, but the route is not waymarked in open country; walkers need to use a map.